 Back then, ghostwriting scams (ghostscams for short) weren’t super-common.
 How times have changed.
 There are a TON of ghostscams now.

-Since they’re based overseas–primarily in the Philippines–their websites are littered with English-language errors.
-They misrepresent–and outright lie about–their qualifications, credentials, and projects.
+Many do business under multiple names–ten, twenty, even more–and some are part of even larger complexes of predatory service providers: video creation, Wikipedia page creation, illustrations, web design.
+They misrepresent–and outright lie about–their qualifications, credentials, and especially their projects.
 A common feature of ghostscam websites is a false claim to have worked on books from well-known, trad-pubbed authors.
 Many have even gone to the trouble of inventing fake staff rosters.

 Based on complaints I’ve gotten from writers who’ve fallen into the ghostscams’ clutches, as well as several chats with scammer sales associates, costs can range from $1,500 to $3,000 for a “written from scratch” book of around 350 pages–all paid in advance, naturally.
 Of course the initially quoted price is always higher–but there’s always a very special discount, just for you!
 Editing alone can be as much as $4,000, depending on manuscript length–though when I lamented that the price was more than I’d budgeted, several ghostscam sales associates offered to cut the cost by a third or more.
 If you want a cover and publishing services, those will set you back another $500-$1,000.